 Much better to seek out some of the spots just a little farther away, that are known to have things to see, and easy and safer entry and exit points.

-Best Beach-Access Snorkel Spots in Cozumel
+Best Beach-Access Spots for Snorkeling in Cozumel

-Dzu-Ha (and Money Bar)
+Dzu-Ha (and Money Bar) Beach in Cozumel

 Dzul-ha is a Mayan word, and the traditional name of a small beach point a few miles south of the main town, and adjacent to a well-known (and fun) venue known as “Money Bar.”

 This area has some corals and other rocky clusters close to shore, so it’s an excellent choice for experienced snorkelers and for beginners.